zerob13/cwac-cam2/docs/CameraActivity.md

 the configuration change kicks in, the mirroring effect starts becoming more of a vertical flip rather than a horizontal one.
 In short: the image will look upside-down briefly.

+For flash support, you have:

+- `flashMode()`, which takes a single flash mode
+- `flashModes()`, which takes either `FlashMode[]` or `List<FlashMode>`

+If you supply more than one flash mode (via `flashModes()`), they will be tried in the order you supply.
+So, the first mode will be used if it is supported, otherwise the second mode will be used, etc.
+If no mode you request is supported, whatever the default device behavior is will be performed, which is usually no flash.

 ## Example Use of `IntentBuilder`